Nuutti-N/Fullstack-project/README.md

 ## LLM (Large Language Models)
 - Anthropic API
 - I use gemini, because its free and, I will test firstly what I need, and then I check, if I want choice something else LLM.
 - When you use free LLM disadvantage is sometimes you get limit and you will wait, when limit is over.

+## Database (supabase)

+## Tools where I test my api (postman)

 ## 📈 Project Status